JdeRobot/jderobot.github.io/_pages/home.md

 {% include feature_row %}

 Robotics applications are typically distributed, made up of a collection of concurrent asynchronous components which communicate using some middleware (ROS messages, ICE, DDS...).
 Building robotics applications is a complex task.
 Integrating existing nodes or libraries, which provide already solved functionality, and using several tools may increase the software robustness and shorten the development time.
-JdeRobot toolkit provides several tools, libraries and reusable nodes for Robotics and Computer Vision.
+JdeRobot toolkit provides several tools, libraries and reusable nodes for Robotics, Artificial Intelligence and Computer Vision.

 | Main Features |
 | :--- |